ckorir/Iphone-Clone/README.md

 # Iphone 15 Website

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This repo is for a website showcasing the new Iphone 15 as well as it's key features that users get to enjoy.

 Currently, two official plugins are available: